MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 *Target name*
-    The first top section of this target (line 2, 'MyFilename') constitute the target name.
+    The first top section of this target (line 2, `MyFilename`) constitute the target name.
 This name is used as part of summary statistics and, more importantly, determined the first part of name of files generated as part of the processing of data specified for this target.
-Thus, in this example all files and folders generated during the processing of this target will start with 'MyFilename'; for example, the summary table normally generated from running the pipeline will be placed in a file named 'MyFilename.summary'.
+Thus, in this example all files and folders generated during the processing of this target will start with `MyFilename`; for example, the summary table normally generated from running the pipeline will be placed in a file named `MyFilename.summary`.

 *Sample name*
-    The subsections listed in the 'Target' section (line 4, 'MySample') constitute the (biological) samples included in this target; in the vast majority of analyses, you will have only a single sample per target, and in that case it is considered good practice to use the same name for both the target and the sample.
-A single target can, however, contain any number of samples, the data for which are tagged according to the names given in the makefile, using the SAM/BAM readgroup ('RG') tags.
+    The subsections listed in the `Target` section (line 4, `MySample`) constitute the (biological) samples included in this target; in the vast majority of analyses, you will have only a single sample per target, and in that case it is considered good practice to use the same name for both the target and the sample.
+A single target can, however, contain any number of samples, the data for which are tagged according to the names given in the makefile, using the SAM/BAM readgroup (`RG`) tags.

 *Library name*
-    The subsections listed in the 'Sample' section (line 6, 'TGCTCA') constitute the sequencing libraries constructed during the extraction and library building for the current sample.
+    The subsections listed in the `Sample` section (line 6, `TGCTCA`) constitute the sequencing libraries constructed during the extraction and library building for the current sample.
 For modern samples, there is typically only a single library per sample, but more complex sequencing projects (modern and ancient) may involve any number of libraries constructed from one or more extracts.
 It is very important that libraries be listed correctly (see below).

     .. warning::
         Note that the BAM pipeline imposes the restriction that each library name specified for a target must be unique, even if these are located in to different samples.
 This restriction may be removed in future versions of PALEOMIX.

 *Lane name*
     The subsections of each library are used to specify the names of individual lanes.
 Each sample may include any number of lanes and each lane may include any number of FASTQ files.
-Paths listed here may include wildcards (\*) or the special value `{Pair}`, which is used to indicate that the lane is paired end.
+Paths listed here may include wildcards (`*`) or the special value `{Pair}`, which is used to indicate that the lane is paired end.
 During runtime, `{Pair}` is replaced with `1` and `2`, before searching using wildcards, and the pipeline expects the resulting filenames to correspond to mate 1 and mate 2 reads respectively.

-In addition to these target (sub)sections, it is possible to specify 'Options' for individual targets, samples, and libraries, similarly to how this is done globally at the top of the makefile.
+In addition to these target (sub)sections, it is possible to specify `Options` for individual targets, samples, and libraries, similarly to how this is done globally at the top of the makefile.
 This is described below.

 .. warning::
     It is very important that lanes are assigned to their corresponding libraries in the makefile; while it is possible to simply record every sequencing run / lane under a single library and run the pipeline like that, this will result in several unintended side effects: Firstly, the BAM pipeline uses the library information to ensure that PCR duplicates are filtered correctly.
 Wrongly grouping together lanes will result either in the loss of sequences which are not, in fact, PCR duplicates, while wrongly splitting a library into multiple entries will result in PCR duplicates not being correctly identified across these.
 Furthermore, mapDamage analyses make use of this information to carry out various analyses on a per-library basis, which may similarly be negatively impacted by incorrect specification of libraries.